nginxinc/nginx-gateway-fabric/docs/guides/routing-traffic-to-your-app.md

 ```

 Requests to hostnames other than `cafe.example.com` should _not_ be routed to the coffee application, since the `cafe`
-application only matches requests with the `cafe.example.com` hostname.
+HTTPRoute only matches requests with the `cafe.example.com` hostname.
 To verify this, send a request to the hostname
 `pub.example.com`:

 ```shell